ozra/onyx-lang/README.md

 - Compiles to high performance native machine code
 - Compile fast in dev-mode for swift compile-test cycle
 - Type system:
-    - Strongly typed - (Nil is a type) no more Java/C++/Go-null-esceptions bullshit!
+    - Strongly typed - (Nil is a type) no more Java/C++/Go-null-exceptions bullshit!
-    - And still: _almost global_ type inference (_the fully global has been ditched for performance reasons_) - you can get away with _almost_ never writing a type-name (basically only types has to be typed ;-) ).
+    - And still: _almost global_ type inference (_the fully global has been ditched for compilation speed reasons_) - you can get away with _almost_ never writing a type-name (basically only types has to be typed ;-) ).
     - Inheritance (_single! - no deadly diamond of death dilemma_)
     - Traits (mixins)
     - All types re-openable (aka monkey patchable)